HL7/bulk-data/input/pagecontent/export.md

 A client MAY repeat kick-off parameters that accept comma delimited values multiple times in a kick-off request.
 The server SHALL treat the values provided as if they were comma delimited values within a single instance of the parameter.

-For Patient- and Group-level requests, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned and, where applicable, Patient resources SHOULD be returned.
+For Patient-level requests and Group-level requests associated with groups of patients, the [Patient Compartment](https://www.hl7.org/fhir/compartmentdefinition-patient.html) SHOULD be used as a point of reference for recommended resources to be returned and, where applicable, Patient resources SHOULD be returned.
 Other resources outside of the patient compartment that are helpful in interpreting the patient data (such as Organization and Practitioner) MAY also be returned.

 Binary Resources associated with individual patients SHALL be serialized as DocumentReference Resources with the content.attachment element populated as described in the [Attachments](#attachments) section below.
 Binary Resources not associated with an individual patient MAY be included in a System Level export.